 A temporary containment opening may need to be established to allow for the movement of RV head components.
-The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied and that the containment is restored to at least its required strength and integrity criteria.
+The inspections should verify that the procedures and methods used to enlarge and restore the containment access ensure that the design assumptions and requirements are satisfied, and that the containment is restored to at least its required strength and integrity criteria.
 Post restoration testing should demonstrate that the containment has been properly restored.
 See Appendix B of this procedure for additional information.

 Implementation of controls for personnel access to radiologically controlled work areas, surveillance of work activities, and procedure adherence should be verified.
 Reviews should be made of the implementation of ALARA, radiological exposure, contamination, and airborne contamination controls (including potential for transuranics) planned for cutting, welding, and other activities including contaminated interference removal.
 Also, implementation of any special controls for contaminated tools and waste should be reviewed.
 Where applicable, controls for shielding installations should consider the effects of additional weight loads on equipment.

 If a temporary containment opening is established, the method of disposal of any concrete debris may be considered.
-While much of this material is not expected to be contaminated, consideration should be given to any activation materials including hard to detect isotopes such as H-3, Fe-55, and other hard-to-detect radionuclides e.g., transuranics.
+While much of this material is not expected to be contaminated, consideration should be given to any activation materials including hard to detect isotopes such as H-3, Fe-55, and other hard-to-detect radionuclides (e.g., transuranics).

-Review licensees evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important safety.
+Review licensee’s evaluations of adverse impact of temporary services (electrical power, structural supports, and systems) on plant equipment and systems important safety.

-If the RV head is stored on site, the storage facility should be reviewed to verify that access is properly controlled, does not create the potential for an unmonitored effluent release pathway, and the external radiation levels at the perimeter are below applicable limits (consistent with the requirements of 20.1301) and dose rates at the perimeter are below applicable limits.
+If the old RV head is stored on site, the storage facility should be reviewed to verify that access is properly controlled, does not create the potential for an unmonitored effluent release pathway, and the external radiation levels at the perimeter are below applicable limits (consistent with the requirements of 10 CFR Section 20.1301, “Dose limits for individual members of the public”) and dose rates at the perimeter are below applicable limits.
 For additional information, refer to Generic Letter 81-38, “Storage of Low-Level Radioactive Wastes at Power Reactor Sites.”

 03.05 Post-installation Verification and Testing Inspections.

-The should review the licensee’s post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure equipment is restored and temporary services are removed; that equipment cleanliness has been verified; that pre-service inspection of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
+The inspector should review the licensee’s post-installation verification and testing program to verify that modifications are completed in accordance with the design; that drawings, procedures, and training have been updated as appropriate; that post-installation walkdowns and inspections are performed to ensure equipment is restored and temporary services are removed; that equipment cleanliness has been verified; that pre-service inspection of welds to establish baseline data are performed; and that deficiencies are properly dispositioned.
 Verify that changes in performance of the RV head and in its associated parameters, such as flow rates, pressures, and temperatures are appropriately included in design documents and plant procedures.
-In addition to reviewing the licensee's program to verify restoration, the inspector perform independent walkdowns to confirm equipment restoration.
+In addition to reviewing the licensee’s program to verify restoration, the inspector should perform independent walkdowns to confirm equipment restoration.

 If a temporary containment opening was established for RV replacement, refer to Appendix B of this procedure for additional guidance on testing following restoration.

-Direct inspection of portions of the primary and secondary leakage tests and visual examinations and review of the test results should be performed.
-The inspection should verify that testing satisfies ASME Code and applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.
+Direct inspection of portions of the primary and secondary system leakage tests and associated visual examinations and review of the test results should be performed.
+The inspection should verify that system leakage testing satisfies ASME Code, Section XI, IWA-5000, and applicable regulatory requirements, that testing was conducted according to the procedure, and that results were satisfactory or properly resolved.

-Section 02.04 of Inspection Procedure 93803 contains additional inspection guidance for testing inspections.
+Section 02.04 of Inspection Procedure 93803, “Safety Systems Outage Modifications Inspection,” contains additional inspection guidance for testing inspections.

+No specific guidance.

+No specific guidance.

+No specific guidance.

+No specific guidance.

+No specific guidance.

 71007-04 INSPECTION RESOURCES